 The pre school is quite nice and the teachers are caring and lovely.
 The NPS side is more like a prison and my five year old son suffered injuries at the hand of a teacher.
 They treat small children like inmates and suspects and the emotional damage to my son is huge.

-The Almansor Center is a private high school in South Pasadena.
-The principal of The Almansor Center is Ms. Tamara Garcia.
-109 students attend The Almansor Center and identify mostly as Black, non-Hispanic; Hispanic; and Asian.
-The ratio of students to teachers at The Almansor Center is 10:1.
+Institute For The Redesign Of Learning, Almansor Academy is a private high school in South Pasadena.
+The principal of Institute For The Redesign Of Learning, Almansor Academy is Ms. Tamara Garcia.
+109 students go to Institute For The Redesign Of Learning, Almansor Academy and are mostly Black, non-Hispanic; Hispanic; and Asian.
+The ratio of students to teachers at Institute For The Redesign Of Learning, Almansor Academy is 10:1.
 South Pasadena Senior High School is one of the nearest high schools.

 |Native American or Native Alaskan||0%||%|